imanghafoori1/laravel-decorator/README.md

 app('decorator')->call('class@method, ...
 ```

+### How to make a decorated Facade call ?

-Or if you extend the `Imanghafoori\Decorator\DecoratableFacade` class in your facades all the method calls on your facade become decorated by default. (if there is any decorator defined for the method of course.)
+If you extend the `Imanghafoori\Decorator\DecoratableFacade` class in your facades all the method calls on your facade become decorated by default. (if there is any decorator defined for the method of course.)

-### Make you Facade classes "Decoratable":

-You can do so by extending the `Imanghafoori\Decorator\DecoratableFacade` class.

 ### How to decorate Facade methods: